ymx10086/SFL-LLM/README.md

 <p align="left"><img src="./doc/img/logo.png" width=400></p>

-# SplitLLM: A Flexible Split Learning Framework
+# SplitLLM: Split Learning Framework for Privacy Attacks
 SplitLLM is a Split Learning simulation framework designed for Large Language Models (LLMs).
 It enables flexible and scalable model fine-tuning under a split learning architecture.
-The framework is compatible with Hugging Face models and supports extensible integration of privacy attack experiments.
+The framework is compatible with Hugging Face models.

+SplitLLM supports extensible integration of privacy attack experiments, including mainstream DRAs like DLG, TAG, LAMP.
+The proposed Bidirectional Semi-white-box Reconstruction (BiSR) attack is also demonstrated in the example.

 ### Quick Start